Cheapest Food to Buy: Best List of 57 Budget Foods

 Beets are a popular root vegetable known for their rich, deep color and earthy flavor.
 They can be enjoyed in a variety of ways, from roasted or boiled to pickled or grated over salads.

-21) Butternut squash
+21) Butternut Squash

 Butternut squash has a sweet and nutty flavor that makes it a great addition to soups, stews, and roasted vegetable medleys.
 Butternut squash is rich in vitamin A, C, and potassium.